AlexAegis/rx_bevy/crates/bevy_kit_action/readme.md

 ## Questions

-- Who to trigger
 - Where to store and how mappings

 ## TODO

-- Accumulator, what if multiple actions map to the same target action?
-By default I can just overwrite it with the latest, but an accumulator could combine them
+- ActionCombiner (Chords?), multiple actions trigger one event, only when all of them are active, or a connector mapping to another action, but multiple source inputs
 - Modifiers based off the ADSR value, it modifies Signal
 - Conditions, when can an action trigger based on? idk, but it should return an enum,
 - Put keyboards and inputs behind features